Unboxed-Software/solana-advance-mobile/README.md

 eas login
 ```

-4. **Sign up for NFT.Storage API**
+4. **Get an NFT.Storage API key**

 We'll be using NFT.storage to host our NFTs with IPFS since they do this for free.
-[Sign up, and create yourself an API key](https://nft.storage/manage/).
+[Sign up, and create an API key](https://nft.storage/manage/).
 Keep this API key private.
-We'll put this into an `.env` file later.
+We'll put this into a `.env` file later.

-### 2. Create the App scaffold
+### 2. Create the app scaffold

 We'll be using Expo to build and run our app.
-However, since the `@solana-mobile/mobile-wallet-adapter-protocol` package includes native code, we need to make some minor modifications.
+However, since the `@solana-mobile/mobile-wallet-adapter-protocol` package includes native code, we need to make some minor modifications to the traditional Expo build command.
 We'll be using the [method described in the Solana mobile docs](https://docs.solanamobile.com/react-native/expo#running-the-app).

 We’ll first build the app, and then separately run our development client.
 You can do this locally or use an Expo account to have them build it for you.
 We will be using the local option.
 Feel free to [follow Solana Mobile’s guide](https://docs.solanamobile.com/react-native/expo#local-vs-eas-builds) if you want to have Expo build the app for you.

 Let’s create our app with the following:
 `npx create-expo-app -t expo-template-blank-typescript solana-expo`

-Then let’s make sure everything is setup properly by starting the default app and running it on our android emulator.

-`cd solana-expo`
+This uses `create-expo-app` to generate a new scaffold for us based on the `expo-template-blank-typescript` template.
+This is just an empty Typescript React Native app.

-### 3. Install Dependencies
+### 3. Install dependencies

-We’ll need to add in our Solana dependencies.
-Fortunately [Solana Mobile gives](https://docs.solanamobile.com/react-native/expo) us a really nice list of what packages we need and why we need them:
+Before we build the app for the first time, let's set up our dependencies.We'll break this list into two:
+1. Basic Solana dependencies that are likely to be needed by all Solana mobile apps
+2. Additional dependencies that are specific to our app

+Both of these lists will include polyfills that allow otherwise incompatible packages to work with React native.
+If you're not familiar with polyfills, take a look at the [MDN docs](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill).
+In short, polyfills actively replace Node-native libraries to make them work anywhere Node is not running.

+Basic Solana dependencies include the following:

 - `@solana-mobile/mobile-wallet-adapter-protocol`: A React Native/Javascript API enabling interaction with MWA-compatible wallets.
 - `@solana-mobile/mobile-wallet-adapter-protocol-web3js`: A convenience wrapper to use common primitives from [@solana/web3.js](https://github.com/solana-labs/solana-web3.js) – such as `Transaction` and `Uint8Array`.
 - `@solana/web3.js`: Solana Web Library for interacting with Solana network through the [JSON RPC API](https://docs.solana.com/api/http).
 - `react-native-get-random-values`: Secure random number generator polyfill for `web3.js` underlying Crypto library on React Native.
-- `buffer`: Buffer polyfill also needed for `web3.js` on React Native.
+- `buffer`: Buffer polyfill needed for `web3.js` on React Native.

-We are also going to need several of our own:
-- Multiple Polyfills
+Additional dependencies include the following:

-- `@metaplex-foundation/js`: Allows us to easily create and fetch NFTs
+- `@metaplex-foundation/js`: Allows us to easily create and fetch NFTs.
+At the time of writing, you need to use version 0.19.x for everything to work properly.
+- Various polyfills that are needed to make the Metaplex package work, including:
+  - `assert`
+  - `util`
+  - `crypto-browserify`
+  - `stream-browserify`
+  - `readable-stream`
+  - `browserify-zlib`
+  - `path-browserify`
+  - `react-native-url-polyfill`
-- `rn-fetch-blob`: Helps turn device images to blobs we can upload to NFT.storage.
+- `rn-fetch-blob`: Helps turn device images to blobs we can upload to [NFT.storage](https://nft.storage).

-Install everything:
+Make sure you install all of the above.
+You can do this with the following command:
 ```bash
 npm install \
   @solana/web3.js \